Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Numerical Results

 \subsection{Effects of the Number of UEs}

-Note that the number of the total data streams transmitted equals to $KN$.
+Note that the number of the total data streams transmitted equals $KN$.
 For a particular number of data streams $KN$, $KN$ single-antenna UEs or fewer multi-antenna UEs can be scheduled.
-Fig.\ref{SE_KN} compares the achievable sum SE as a function of the number of total UE antennas $KN$ for Level 2 with MR combining over different system implementations.
-Fig.\ref{SE_KN} shows that for any given $KN$, scheduling $KN$ single-antenna UEs is always beneficial.
+Figure \ref{SE_KN} compares the achievable sum SE as a function of the number of total UE antennas $KN$ for Level 2 with MR combining over different system implementations.
+Figure \ref{SE_KN} shows that for any given $KN$, scheduling $KN$ single-antenna UEs is always beneficial.
 Besides, the achievable sum SE reaches the maximum value with the optimal $KN$ around $60$.

-Fig.\ref{80_likely_SE_small_K} shows the $80\%$-likely per-user SE as a function of the number of antennas per UE $N$ for Level 4 and Level 3 with MMSE or L-MMSE combining over $M=40$, $K=[5,20]$, and $L=4$.
-We notice that with small number of UEs compared with the number of APs and total antennas of APs (such as $K=5$ in Fig.\ref{80_likely_SE_small_K}), the $80\%$-likely SE performance benefits from additional UE antennas compared with the scenario of large number of UEs (such as $K=20$ in Fig.\ref{80_likely_SE_small_K}).
-When $K=5$, compared with the scenario of $N=1$, equipping $5$ antennas per UE can achieve about $69\%$ and $27\%$ improvement for the $80\%$-likely SE in Level 4 and Level 3, respectively.
-These insights indicates that additional UE antennas are beneficial to increase the spatial multiplexing and SE performance significantly in lightly and medium loaded systems with few UEs.
-A similar finding has also been investigated for the massive MIMO system in \cite{7500452}.
+Figure. \ref{Average_SE_different_K} shows the average SE as a function of the number of antennas per UE $N$ for Level 4 with MMSE combining with $M=40$, $K=[5,10,20]$, and $L=4$.
+We notice that, with a small or moderate number of UEs compared with the number of APs and total antennas of APs (such as $K=5$ or $K=10$), the average SE performance benefits from additional UE antennas compared with the scenario of a large number of UEs (such as $K=20$).
+With $K=5$ or $K=10$, compared with $N=1$, equipping with $6$ antennas per UE can achieve about $168\%$ and $129\%$ average SE improvement, respectively.
+So the SE can greatly benefit from equipping with multiple UE antennas to increase the spatial multiplexing and SE performance significantly in lightly or medium loaded systems with few UEs.